pdmice/flexpath-final-project/README.md

 - You must use the stack that was taught in the FlexPath program (Java, Spring Boot, React, MySQL).
 - Your project must be your own work.
 You may not use code from other students.
-- You may use external resources like Stack Overflow and others to help troubleshoot and design code.
-But, you are not allowed to just copy large chunks of code into your project without understanding and modifying them.
+- You may use external resources such as Stack Overflow to troubleshoot and design code.
+However, you are not allowed to just copy chunks of code into your project without understanding and modifying them.
+In order to pass, you must be able to articulate your understanding of all the code contained within the project.
-- If you use pieces of code from previous projects in the program, you must understand them and modify them to fit your project's design.
+- If you use pieces of code from previous projects in the program, you must modify them to fit your project's design and be able to explain why you used these pieces of code and how the code works.
-- You may not use ChatGPT or any other AI-based code generation tools to generate large chunks of the app.
-You can use ChatGPT to help you understand a piece of code and answer troubleshooting questions, but having ChatGPT design a large chunk of an application for you will result in a fail.
+- AI-based tools such as ChatGPT may be used for learning and understanding code, but not to generate code for the project.
+Using AI generated code within the project will result in a fail.
 - You may not use 3rd party libraries that aren’t included in the starter code or mentioned in this document.

 ### Application Requirements